 This is why it’s particularly helpful to use back button focus to focus.
 As the dancer is on the same focal plane throughout, they’ll be in focus.

-4. Camera angles
+4. Camera angles for dance photography

 As with any portrait session, you can easily add variety to a series of images by changing your position.
 Avoid photographing just from a standing position.

 For example, get down low on the ground and photograph upwards when a dancer is leaping to exaggerate the feeling of height in an image and create a more dynamic dance picture.

 Further reading: 4 of the best photography viewpoints for impressive composition